Kate Capshaw: Personal life

 During the production of the film Indiana Jones and the Temple of Doom (1984), Capshaw became close to director Steven Spielberg, whom she later married.
 Originally an Episcopalian, she converted to Judaism before marrying Spielberg on October 12, 1991.
-The two were married in both a civil ceremony and an Orthodox ceremony.
+They were married in both a civil ceremony and an Orthodox ceremony.

 There are seven children in the Spielberg–Capshaw family.